-What Is The Outcome Once The Probate Process Is Complete?
+What Happens Once The Probate Process Is Complete?

 Hopefully, once probate is done, all of the assets have been transferred to the proper parties, all of the proper parties have signed off that they received them, and no one received anything that they weren’t entitled to.
 There should be a final accounting, which itemizes every asset that was taken possession of and how it was disposed of.
 You should have peace of mind.